-In any recovery plan, there will be ups and downs, but when working with someone like a movement therapist and chiropractor at Modern Movement Clinic for your knee pain, know those downs will come with a little motivation, a little advice, and a lot of movement to get us out of that and moving back towards our goals.
+In any recovery plan, there will be ups and downs, but when working with someone like a movement therapist and chiropractor at Modern Movement Clinic for your running pain, know those downs will come with a little motivation, a little advice, and a lot of movement to get us out of that and moving back towards our goals.

-We see cases of people having knee pain for days, weeks, months, and even years.
+We see cases of people having running pain for days, weeks, months, and even years.
 For as long as it goes on, don’t let this dictate that will take as long to eliminate it.
 At Modern Movement Clinic, you’ll gain the empowerment to know you can control this, enlightenment to know what your body is telling you, and education to carry with you moving forward.